 Another study by the group confirmed that one’s environment and culture might play a large role.
 The study found that 14 to 21 percent of people of East Asian, African and Caucasian ancestry disliked cilantro, while 3 to 7 percent of South Asians, Hispanics and Middle Easterners disliked it.
 Perhaps that’s no surprise because cilantro is a popular supporting ingredient in traditional dishes in these regions.

 If you’re team cilantro and enjoy adding it to dishes, good for you!
 Its dark-green leaves contain antioxidants, essential oils, vitamins (folic acid, riboflavin, niacin, vitamin A and C, beta-carotene) and dietary fiber.
 It puts a little pep in your step while adding explosive flavor to soups, sauces, marinades, salads and homemade guacamole.
-Here are 10 other healing herbs and spices you should have in your pantry.
+Here are 25 more brilliant kitchen shortcuts you’ll wish you knew sooner.

 If you simply can’t warm up to cilantro, other options exist.
 One common substitute is parsley, which is very similar to cilantro but more mild in flavor.
 Start with something simple such as our easy parsley butter.
-When you’re ready for more, check out our ultimate guide for keeping herbs fresh.
+Now that you know what your taste buds reveal about your ancestry, find out what your food cravings can reveal about your health.